-Caring for the hearing aid
+Caring for your hearing aid

-When handling the hearing aid, hold it over a soft surface to avoid damage in case you drop it.
+When handling your hearing aid, hold it over a soft surface to avoid damage in case you drop it.

-Clean the microphone openings

-Use the brush of the MultiTool to

-carefully brush debris away from

-the openings.
-Carefully brush the

-surface around the opening.

-Make sure that no parts of the

-MultiTool are squeezed into the

-microphone openings by force.

-This may destroy the hearing aid.
+Clean the microphone openings Carefully brush any debris away from the openings.
+Gently brush the surface.
+Make sure the brush is not pressed into the openings.